-Assistant Professor of Philosophy and Women, Gender, and Sexuality Studies
+Assistant Professor of Philosophy, Affiliate Faculty in Women, Gender, and Sexuality Studies

 Office: 3734 - Coleman Hall

 Dr. Waller teaches courses in Modern Philosophy, Legal Philosophy, Ethics, and Social and Political Philosophy (including Gender and Sexuality.)